pinecoders/pinecoders.github.io/techniques/script_description/README.md

     ```
     This sentence refers to the `bar_index` built-in variable.
     ```
-- Some character combinations in Pine code will be interpreted and garbled in the parser's output.
+- Some character combinations in Pine code blocks will be interpreted and garbled in the parser's output.
 Be sure to test the output of your code blocks in private descriptions before publishing them by copying the published result and trying to compile it in the Pine Editor.

 #### Bulleted Lists